AceDataCloud/MidjourneyAPI/docs/midjourney_imagine_api_integration_guide.md

 ## Asynchronous Callback

-Since generating images with Midjourney requires some waiting time, this API is also designed for long-waiting mode by default.
+Since generating images with Midjourney requires some waiting time, this API is also designed for a long-wait mode by default.
 However, in some scenarios, long waiting may incur additional resource overhead, so this API also provides an asynchronous Webhook callback method.
 When the image generation is successful or fails, the result will be sent to the specified Webhook callback URL via an HTTP request.
-After the callback URL receives the result, further processing can be done.
+After the callback URL receives the result, it can perform further processing.

 The following demonstrates the specific calling process.

 First, the Webhook callback is a service that can receive HTTP requests, and developers should replace it with the URL of their own HTTP server.
-For demonstration purposes, a public Webhook sample site [https://webhook.site/](https://webhook.site/ "https://webhook.site/") is used, and opening this site will provide a Webhook URL, as shown in the image:
+For demonstration purposes, a public Webhook sample site [https://webhook.site/](https://webhook.site/ "https://webhook.site/") is used here.
+By opening this site, you can obtain a Webhook URL, as shown in the image:

 ![](https://cdn.acedata.cloud/srf3tq.png)

-Copy this URL to use as the Webhook; the sample here is [https://webhook.site/995d0a91-d737-40a7-a3b9-5baf68ed924c](https://webhook.site/995d0a91-d737-40a7-a3b9-5baf68ed924c "https://webhook.site/995d0a91-d737-40a7-a3b9-5baf68ed924c").
+Copy this URL, and it can be used as a Webhook.
+The sample here is [https://webhook.site/995d0a91-d737-40a7-a3b9-5baf68ed924c](https://webhook.site/995d0a91-d737-40a7-a3b9-5baf68ed924c "https://webhook.site/995d0a91-d737-40a7-a3b9-5baf68ed924c").

-Next, we can set the field `callback_url` to the above Webhook URL and fill in `prompt`, as shown in the image:
+Next, we can set the field `callback_url` to the above Webhook URL and fill in the `prompt`, as shown in the image:

 ![](https://cdn.acedata.cloud/hclosy.png)

-After clicking test, a response with a `task_id` will be received immediately, which is used to identify the current generation task's ID, as shown in the image:
+After clicking test, you will immediately receive a response with a `task_id`, which is used to identify the current generation task's ID, as shown in the image:

 <p><img src="https://cdn.acedata.cloud/vkr32a.png" width="300" class="m-auto"></p>

-After a moment, when the image generation is complete, the Webhook URL will receive an HTTP request, as shown in the image:
+After a moment, when the image generation is complete, you can find that the Webhook URL has received an HTTP request, as shown in the image:

 ![](https://cdn.acedata.cloud/6znvgq.png)